This week’s newsletter announces the release of LND 0.8.2-beta, requests

 rpcwhitelistdefaultmay be used to configure which users can access which RPCs.

-LND #3697 sets the default minimum HTLC value to 0 millisatoshis (msat) for new channels, down from a previous default of 1,000 msat.
+LND #3697 sets the default minimum HTLC value to 1 millisatoshis (msat) for new channels, down from a previous default of 1,000 msat.
 The minimum HTLC value can’t be changed once a channel is opened, so this change allows channels using this setting to accept sub-satoshi payments.
+[Edit: a previous version of this paragraph incorrectly claimed the new minimum was 0 msat; the correct value is 1 msat.]

 LND #3702 extends the